arzamaskov/ampare/README.md

-# ampare
+# Ampare law firm
-Website for law firm
+Jekyll theme for law firm based on Voyager by redVi.